Unique to Older Adults

-An older person may have one or more cardiovascular diseases such as coronary artery disease , high blood pressure (also known as hypertension), high cholesterol, atrial fibrillation, heart failure or peripheral artery disease.
-Older people with these cardiovascular diseases often suffer from risk factors that raise the risk for stroke, such as obesity, diabetes, a smoking habit, sedentary lifestyle and drug or alcohol abuse.
+Older adults may have one or more cardiovascular diseases such as coronary artery disease , high blood pressure (also known as hypertension), high cholesterol, atrial fibrillation, heart failure or peripheral artery disease.
+They also often have life style risk factors that raise the risk for stroke, such as obesity, diabetes, a smoking habit, sedentary lifestyle, and drug or alcohol abuse.

 Cerebral Amyloid Angiopathy

 A condition known as cerebral amyloid angiopathy may cause hemorrhagic stroke even without hypertension and becomes more common with increasing age.
 Amyloid angiopathy refers to a build-up of proteins called amyloid on the walls of the arteries in the brain, which increases your likelihood of suffering a hemorrhagic stroke.
 It may also result in dementia.
 The cause is unknown and there is no cure.

 High cholesterol levels may be related to the risk of stroke.
 However, the risk of stroke prevention needs to be balanced against the side-effects of medicines and quality of life concerns.
 For some older adults, it may be appropriate to start a cholesterol lowering medicine at a lower dose.